 The collection is about remorse and the power of memory, about the hardships of a post-9/11 reality that labels many as suspicious or dangerous because of their names or skin colour alone, but it’s also about hope and friendship and the intricacies of human relationships.
 Most importantly, it’s about the compromises we make to belong.

 DJAMILA IBRAHIM was born in Addis Ababa, Ethiopia, and moved to Canada in 1990.
 Her stories have been shortlisted for the University of Toronto’s Penguin Random House Canada Student Award for Fiction and Briarpatch Magazine’s creative writing contest.
 She was formerly a senior advisor for Citizenship and Immigration Canada.
-She currently lives in San Francisco, California.
+She lives in Toronto.

 PRAISE FOR DJAMILA IBRAHIM AND THINGS ARE GOOD NOW: